Furkanturan8/pitch-league-app/README.md

 I am making our pitch-league project, whose backend I wrote in Golang, into an app with flutter.

+If you want to look the backend sources, you can access from here: [pitch-league-v2](https://github.com/Furkanturan8/pitch-league-v2)

 ## The necessary codes are in the lib folder

 I hope to continue the project.
 It is not fully completed yet.